Nintendo of America, Inc. v. Blockbuster Entertainment Corp.: Law

 In 1984, the copyright law of Japan was amended to allow copyright holders to decide their own terms and conditions for rental stores, after lobbying from the Recording Industry Association of Japan.
 A similar policy discussion occurred in America, with the Rental Records Amendments Act banning music rentals in 1984.
 Meanwhile, the film and television industry created an extremely successful rental business, with an estimated annual revenue of over $5 billion in 1988, even more than their box office revenue of $4.5 billion.

 In America, it was still legal to rent computer software due to an exception in the Copyright Act known as the first-sale doctrine, which allows an individual to distribute a copy of a copyrighted work that they have legally purchased.
 In response to this practice, the Software Publishers Association began to lobby the United States Congress to prohibit the rental of all computer software, including video games.

-During negotiations, the Video Software Dealer's Association promised to crush any new law that targeted video games, as game rentals were too lucrative to give up.
-Backed by powerful players such as Microsoft and the WordPerfect Corporation, the Software Publishers Association promised to exclude video games from the new copyright protections, in exchange for support from the Video Software Dealer's Association.
+During negotiations, the Video Software Dealers Association promised to crush any new law that targeted video games, as game rentals were too lucrative to give up.
+Backed by powerful players such as Microsoft and the WordPerfect Corporation, the Software Publishers Association promised to exclude cartridge-based console games from the new copyright protections, in exchange for support from the Video Software Dealer's Association.
 Nintendo of America asked for support from Microsoft, their neighbor in Redmond, but Microsoft was determined to see new protections for computer software even without protections for Nintendo.

-Backed by Nintendo, several video game developers argued to Congress that video game rentals may destroy the market for their games.
-But the Video Software Dealers`Association focused on unauthorized copying of software, and argued that cartridges did not need protection as they were difficult to copy and reproduce.
+Backed by Nintendo, several video game developers argued to Congress that renting their game cartridges could destroy the market for their games.
+But the Video Software Dealers Association focused on unauthorized copying of software, and argued that cartridges did not need protection as they were difficult to copy and reproduce.
 Nintendo attempted to find compromise legislation, such as limiting game rentals until one year after their initial release, but did not succeed.
-By mid-1989, the bill passed through the Senate Judiciary Committee without protection for Nintendo's cartridges.
+By mid-1989, the bill passed through the Senate Judiciary Committee without protection for video game cartridges.